sam-pf/pf-qiskit/README.md

 # `physicsfront.qiskit`

-This python package provides some functions that are useful for running `qiskit`.
+This python package is essentially a utility package around IBM `qiskit`.

-## `physicsfront.qiskit.colab`

-This python module provides utility functions for running `qiskit` in Google `Colab`.
+For example `physicsfront.qiskit.colab` supports initializing the IBM Quantum account in the Google Colab environment.
+In addition, `physicsfront.qiskit` provides some utility functions for running jobs in `qiskit`.

+## Installation

+`pip install physicsfront-qiskit`